-PCOS (PLOY CYSTIC OVARIAN SYNDROME) DIAGNOSIS AND TREATMENT AT JUHI FERTILITY CENTRE
+PCOS (POLY CYSTIC OVARIAN SYNDROME) DIAGNOSIS AND TREATMENT AT JUHI FERTILITY CENTRE

 Where a woman’s levels of the sex hormones, Estrogens and Progesterone, are out of balance, then it’s called PCOS (Polycystic Ovarian Syndrome) that eventually leads to the growth of Ovarian Cysts (Benign masses on the Ovaries).

 For a PCOS to take place, there must be at least two of the following three – Polycystic Ovaries, Irregular Menstrual cycle or an excess of male hormones.
 Once a woman has PCOS, it can affect her menstrual cycle, fertility, cardiac functions and above all, overall appearance.

 Hailed as a common problem with short-term effects upon reproductive function and long-term effects upon the risk of Diabetes and Cardiovascular Disease, treatment of PCOS should include drug therapy as well as drastic lifestyle changes.

 PCOS – CAUSES / SYMPTOMS AND ALL THAT